 This made me think of several elements I should look at more closely.

-“This looks great.
-I just wrote up a two-year communications strategy, and this made me think of several elements I should look at more closely.
+“You saved me.
+I just created a two-year communications strategy, and this template highlighted several elements I should look at more closely.
 Thank you.”

 — Mia Taylor, Communications Specialist, LA Best Babies Network